shicks/ahep/site/modules/1869-i-could-do-that/index.md

   four-year-old daughter was okay with that but relented after some lobbying by her brother.)

-After the votes were tallied, we had two more votes to illustrate the “tyranny of the majority” and why some decisions were inappropriate for voting.
+We did the votes both ways and, unsurprisingly, the boys voted for a different restaurant than the girls.
+After the votes were tallied, we had two more votes to illustrate the
+“tyranny of the majority” and why some decisions were inappropriate for voting.